kankani2/HandCricket/flutter/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Configuration

+To be able to run flutter, you will require some secret files that have not been committed.

+- `lib/config.dart` - Contains `apiKey` (GCP project API Key) and `hostName` which is basically the `PROJECT-ID.appspot.com`.
+- `android/app/google-services.json` - Required for Firebase authentication.
+- `ios/Runner/GoogleService-Info.plist` - Required for Firebase authentication.